 Weymouth is the second oldest township in the Commonwealth, dating back to 1622 when it was founded as the Wessagusset colony.
 Renamed Weymouth in 1635, the Town was boosted in that year by the arrival of 100 settlers from its namesake in England.
 For almost 200 years the Town was a fishing and agricultural community, evolving into a manufacturing hub for shoes in the late 19th century.
-Remnants of every era, from colonization to industrialization to suburbanization, are evident in the very shape of the community.
+Remnants of every era, from colonization to suburbanization, are evident in the very shape of the community.

 Rich in history, Weymouth is home to the birthplace of Abigail Adams, wife to U.S. President John Adams and mother to U.S. President John Quincy Adams.
 Other local landmarks include the Town Civic Center District and the architecturally significant Fogg Library, Jefferson School, and Washington School.

-Unlike traditional New England communities, Weymouth has no downtown center.
-Rather it has four village centers, each featuring its own blend of historic buildings, land use, and open space.
-Housing in the Town consists mostly of single-family homes nestled in established neighborhoods, with large apartment and condominium complexes interspersed in the villages.
+Unlike traditional New England communities, Weymouth has no downtown center; rather it has four village centers, each featuring its own blend of historic buildings, land uses, and open space.
+Housing in the Town consists mostly of single-family homes nestled in established neighborhoods, with large apartment and condominium complexes interspersed.
 Weymouth’s popular recreation areas include Legion Field, George Lane Beach, Lovell Field, Great Esker Park, Weston Park, Pond Meadow Park, and Webb Memorial State Park.

 For many years, business development has been strong along Weymouth’s highways and local arterials.
-Its thoroughfares feature an assortment of restaurants, retail outlets, and small shopping plazas, while its village centers are home to an eclectic mix of local storefronts.
-An attractive office park is located just minutes from Route 3, at the Libbey Industrial Parkway.
+Its thoroughfares feature an assortment of restaurants, retail outlets, and small shopping plazas, while its village centers are home to an eclectic mix of local stores.
+A large office park is located just minutes from Route 3, along Libbey Industrial Parkway.

 |Offical Name||Town of Weymouth|